kerimoyle/cellml-specification/src/reference/informative/informC04_component_reference.rst

     This particular encapsulation structure means that the women (Barbara and Margot) are essentially unable to have any contact with the men (Tom and Jerry) even though their original components in the models from which they were imported *were* able to access one another.

-    Note also that these locality naming-calling rules are be applied through multiple generations of importing.
+    Note also that these locality-based naming-calling rules will be applied through multiple generations of importing.
     Since The Good Life is a TV show, there are actors who play the roles of each of the characters.
     This could be reflected by using another generation of imports within the two family files like this: